ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     Kii value.
 Determinants lower in energy than FixedKiiCutoff will have their shifts fixed to the value given.

+**FIXCASSHIFT** [OccCASorbs] [VirtCASorbs] [FixShift]
+    Default 0 0 0.D0

+    A third fixed shift approximation method for FCIMC in parallel.
+In this option, an active space is chosen containing a number of highest occupied spin orbitals (OccCASorbs) and a number of lowest unoccupied spin orbitals (VirtCASorbs).
+The shift is then fixed (at FixShift) for determinants with excitations within this space only.
+I.e. determinants for which the spin orbitals lower in energy than the active space are completely occupied and those higher in energy are completely unoccupied.

 **ANNIHILATDISTANCE** [Lambda]
     Default=0.D0